24 months + 2 months FREE$99.95 billed every 24 months, includes 2 FREE months

 WebRTC leak protection

 Hide.me is based in Malaysia.
-Although Malaysia imposes a lot of censorship on its citizens; this does not affect the VPN service in any way.
-And, because Malaysia does not enforce any mandatory data retention directives on VPNs, it a good place for a VPN to be based.
+This is a country where the government does not enforce any mandatory data retention directives on VPNs.
+As a result, it is considered a great place for a VPN to be based.

 Hide.me stores no logs about what people do online using its service.
 Also, bandwidth connection logs are “securely erased every few hours” and those logs are never kept alongside real IP addresses or timestamps.

 Tracking bandwidth use on its servers is non-invasive and is not a concern.
 For this reason, hide.me is indeed a true no-logs VPN.
 Hide.me has also joined the i2Coalition VPN Trust Initiative, showing once again its honest intentions towards its users' privacy and security.
 This is as good as it gets, and the zero-logs policy is one of the best things about this service.

 Hide.me provides OpenVPN encryption on all platforms.
 Since we last reviewed it, hide.me has stopped providing access to several protocols such as L2TP and PPTP.
 However, SSTP is still available for those who want to use it.

 Overall, this is all splendid news for hide.me subscribers, because OpenVPN is our recommended protocol for privacy and security.
 And hide.me uses a strong implementation of OpenVPN with PFS:

 Control channel: an AES-256-GCM cipher with RSA-8192 handshake encryption.
 Additional authentication is not required with GCM, but HMAC SHA384 hash authentication is also specified in the encryption suite.
 Perfect Forward Secrecy (PFS) is provided using a standard Diffie-Hellman Exchange (DHE).

 Data channel: an AES-256-CBC cipher with HMA SHA-256 hash authentication.